-For a long time I’ve been struggling with what’s the best and safest way to share our rainbow family happiness with you and the world.
+For a long time, I’ve been struggling with what’s the best and safest way to share our rainbow family happiness with you and the world.
 We want to protect our families and of course our children.
-The main motivation for this article, my outing as a daddy, was the possibility to answer the many questions from family and friends, and to support more rainbow families with the desire to have children.
-As you can imagine, after a private Facebook post of an ultrasound scan, we received countless messages from friends and family members who either simply came to us curiously and supportively.
-Or who were seeking help for their own family planning, wanting to know more about our rainbow family history and the possibility of sperm donation and artificial insemination.
+The main motivation for this article, my outing as a daddy, was the possibility to answer the many questions from family and friends and to support more rainbow families with the desire to have children.
+As you can imagine, after a private Facebook post of an ultrasound scan, we received countless messages from friends and family members who either simply came to us curiously and supportive.
+Or who were seeking help for their family planning, wanting to know more about our rainbow family history and the possibility of sperm donation and artificial insemination?

 Rainbow Family Year 1